| At a Glance | |

 - Concurrent chemotherapy (some regimens work by depleting NAD+; supplementation may interfere)

-Discuss with a physician if you have a history of cancer, gallbladder disease, diabetic retinopathy, or are on glucose-lowering medications or anticoagulants that may need adjustment.
+Discuss with a clinician if you have a history of cancer, gallbladder disease, diabetic retinopathy, or are on glucose-lowering medications or anticoagulants that may need adjustment.

 FAQ